 - After fermenting for 1 week, dry roast the spices, then mix them into the lemons.

-- Pack the lemons back into the fermenting jar.
-Top the lemons with the oil to act as an air barrier for storage.
+- Pack the lemons back into the jar.
+Top the lemons with the oil to act as a barrier for storage.

 - Store in the fridge and consume within 6 months.

-- Yellow mustard seed doesn’t have the same flavour as mustard powder, however, you can replace the seed with mustard powder if required.
+- Mustard powder doesn’t have the same flavour as mustard seed, however, you can replace the seed with mustard powder if required.
 You can also grind your own fenugreek seeds, it’s just fairly difficult as fenugreek is really hard.

-Keywords: spicy, probiotic, vegan, gluten free, keto, paleo, whole 30
+Keywords: spicy, probiotic, vegan, gluten free, keto, paleo, whole 30, spring, summer, fall